qrp73/ali_trx/README.md

 ![Improve ADC noise figure](pictures/AD6645-input-transformer.png?raw=true)

+The ADT4-1WT has a 4:1 impedance ratio (2:1 turns/voltage ratio).
+This is particularly useful for interfacing to 50 [Ohm] equipment.
+The 249 [Ohm] resistor in parallel with the AD6645 internal resistance results in a net input impedance of 200 [Ohm].
+The noise figure is improved to 28.8 dB because of the "noise-free" voltage gain of the transformer.
+We can use 1:4 turn transformer, but actually higher turns ratios are not generally practical because of bandwidth and distortion limitations.
-Since evaluation board for AD6645 from Analog Devices uses ADT4-1WT transformer on the input, it looks like the better solution indeed.
+The evaluation board for AD6645 from Analog Devices also uses ADT4-1WT transformer on the input, so it looks like the best solution indeed.

 ## LPF

-The Low Pass Filter is required in order to reduce signals above 48 MHz.
+The Low Pass Filter is required in order to reduce level of frequencies above 48 MHz.
+These frequencies will mirror from 48 MHz border (half of the ADC clock) and merge into 0...48 MHz range, so we need to filter them.
 At the moment I'm using 7-th Chebyshev LPF with 31 MHz cut-off:

 ![LPF circuit](pictures/LPF-390-470-schema.png?raw=true) ![LPF response](pictures/LPF-390-470-photo.jpg?raw=true)